gaj23/fe-m1-practice/README.md

+`2020/04/22 This was additional prework for mod1 of Turing School of Software & Design and is now archived.`

 # Frontend Practice for Mod 1!

 This repository will walk you through more practice for the Frontend program at Turing.